esData/xhook-ripple/steps/ripple-bind_account/README.md

-# xhook-wasm-bind_account
+# ripple-bind_account

-XHook WebAssembily interface - Bind Account step
+Bind a specific account in WASM